thingsboard/thingsboard-ce-k8s/README.md

 ## Running

+Execute the following command to deploy thirdparty resources:

+`
+$ ./k8s-deploy-thirdparty.sh
+`

+Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time and don't have configured Redis cluster.

-First of all you should configure number of pods for each service.
+Before deploying ThingsBoard resources you should configure number of pods for each service.
 You can do it in `thingsboard.yml` by changing `spec.replicas` fields for different services.

-- For minimum ThingsBoard setup you should have 1 `tb-node` and few `tb-js-executor`.
-It also has PostgreSQL as DB, 1 Kafka, 1 Zookeeper and 1 Redis nodes.
-To deploy resources with this setup execute the following command:
+It is recommended to have at least 2 `tb-node` and 10 `tb-js-executor`.
+Execute the following command to deploy resources:

 `
 $ ./k8s-deploy-resources.sh
 `

-- Recommended ThingsBoard setup should have 2 `tb-node` and 10 `tb-js-executor`.
-It also has PostgreSQL in replication mode, Kafka, Zookeeper and Redis in cluster modes.
-To deploy resources with this setup execute the following command:

-`
-$ ./k8s-deploy-resources-in-cluster-mode.sh
-`

-**NOTE**: You'll be asked to accept Redis cluster configuration if you're running deploy script for the first time.

 After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in you browser (for ex. `http://192.168.99.101`).
 You should see ThingsBoard login page.